jwodder/versioningit/README.rst

 - Finally, any remaining leading ``v``'s are removed from the tag.

-..
-TODO: A warning is emitted if the resulting version is not PEP 440-compliant
+A warning is emitted if the resulting version is not PEP 440-compliant.

 The ``[tool.versioningit.next_version]`` Subtable